HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 Review the [skills of a technical writer](#skills-of-a-technical-writer) and think about how you demonstrate them in your current role.
-Try to increase the areas of your day-to-day work that uses these skills so that you can speak to them on your resume and during interviews.
+Try to increase the areas of your day-to-day work that use these skills so that you can speak to them on your resume and during interviews.

 When creating your portfolio, determine if the documents you've created at your